rhuang7999/Storm-Drain-Design/README.md

 * Maximum Velocity

 ## Setup
-To use this program, this repository should be cloned/downloaded, then navigate to the local directory and create a virtual environment with:
+To use this program, this repository should be cloned/downloaded.
+Make sure you have have Python 3.0 installed.

 ## How to use the program
 First enter whether the units are in US or SI.
 It should be inputted capitalized.\